 Perhaps, you have experienced an undesirable set of circumstances in life that has kept you from moving on in life.
 I encourage you to seek Christ as the Answer to all your insecurities, personal identity, and eternal hope.

 I always believed that God existed, but I never really knew much about Him.
-I didn't go to church, I didn't read the bible, I didn't really pray; unless I needed to get out of a bind, of course.
+I didn't go to church, I didn't read the Bible, I didn't really pray; unless I needed to get out of a bind, of course.
 I never knew I could have a relationship with the Lord personally.

 I had a troubled life growing up and into my adult years.
 I had children while I was a teenager and I didn't graduate high school.
 I struggled with feelings of rejection that grew worse as I got older.
 I felt my life continually SINKING lower and lower without much hope.
 When I was 29 years old, I went through a very negative period of addiction which cost me my family, my career and my home.
 My addiction ruled my life despite the fact I became homeless and poverty stricken.
 I was at my lowest point in life.
-I knew there was something more for me then this life of despair.
+I knew there was something more for me than this life of despair.
 By some miracle I was able to get clean and sober, but life still wasn't fulfilling.
 I got married and had 2 more amazing children.
 However, in 2015 my marriage had serious troubles.
 At that point, I considered my options, would I go back to drugs or seek help from God?
 I could sense Him reaching out to me, but I didn’t know where to start or what to do exactly.

-I started attending Metropolitan Baptist Church and began doing bible studies with the Pastor’s wife.
+I started attending Metropolitan Baptist Church and began doing Bible Studies with the Pastor’s wife.
 She helped me by answering many questions I had with Bible answers.
 Questions like; “What exactly does believing in Jesus mean?”
 “How does one get right with God?”
 “What does it mean to truly repent and turn from my sin?”
 There was a problem though; the insecurities I had about my past and who I was really held me back from believing I was worthy of God’s love and grace.
 However, God clearly spoke words to my heart that reassured me of His love for me - 2 Corinthians 12:9 – “My Grace is sufficient for thee: for my strength is made perfect in weakness.”

 On October 2, 2016 I called upon the Lord to save me (Romans 10:13).
 I repented of my sins (Acts 3:19) and I trusted Jesus Christ as my Lord and Savior.